EightMedia/eightmailboilerplate/README.md

 ---
 #### Responsive
 Yeah it's responsive, as your mailings very well should be nowadays.
-Some basic examples are available to get you started, but feel free to start from skratch.
+Some basic examples are available to get you started, but feel free to start from scratch.

 ![](https://raw.github.com/EightMedia/eightmailboilerplate/master/github/responsive.jpg)